Levar Stoney: 2025 election

 In December 2023, Stoney announced that he would run for governor of Virginia in the 2025 election.
 His campaign was endorsed by former Governor and 2021 gubernatorial candidate Terry McAuliffe.
 Polling in January 2024 found that fellow Democratic candidate Abigail Spanberger led the primary with 52%, with 8% in support of Stoney.

 Stoney suspended his campaign for governor in April 2024 and announced that he would run for lieutenant governor of Virginia instead.
 In July 2025, Stoney narrowly lost the Democratic primary to Richmond-area state senator Ghazala Hashmi.

+Loss

-Stoney decisively lost Democratic primary voters in the Richmond metro area to Hashmi; in the city proper, Hashmi defeated him by 10,500 votes, larger than her statewide victory margin of 3500.
-In interviews, some Richmond voters specifically cited the city's 2025 water crisis and Stoney's support for a 2023 casino referendum as reasons not to vote for him.
+Stoney decisively lost Democratic primary voters in the Richmond metro area to Hashmi; in the city proper, Hashmi defeated him by 10,500 votes, larger than her statewide victory margin of 3,500.
+In interviews, some Richmond voters specifically cited as reasons not to vote for him the city's 2025 water crisis, Stoney's support for a 2023 casino referendum, and his support for a failed redevelopment deal in downtown Richmond.
+Support in the city was highest among low-income black neighborhoods that had supported the casino referendum.
+However, in some parts of the city, especially the West End, Stoney received very low vote counts, finishing very low in the rankings and receiving very few total votes in some precincts.
+Political analyst Bob Holsworth said that city voters had an almost "visceral" reaction against Stoney.
+However, Stoney did perform well in Northern Virginia and majority-black Southside Virginia, and still did relatively well in the city, with Delegate Mike Jones citing certain successes, such as the construction of schools and community centers and the city's receipt of a AAA bond rating.